Going Back, Back Back, To Golf School. Week 2. At the Biltmore. From the other side of the range at the Jim McLean Golf School.

 2nd station was chipping.

 About 15 yards out, there were Jim McLean Golf School-branded signs and landing spots.
-A few yards further, there were baskets placed.
+A few yards further, there were baskets placed with neatly crossed alignment sticks making x’s and holding them in place.
 The goal was pretty simple.
 Pick a landing spot and hit ‘em.
 Or get them in the baskets.
-The key here is to concentrate, and naturally, I got lost in the drill.
-I go into flow state and enjoy the mental exercise of getting dialed in and giving it my full-on energy.
-I’ve got a solid natural feel for the short game. but there are always new things to learn.
-For me, the takeaway on this one was to make it a V-shaped swing path — rather than sweeping it, it’s ideal to be making crispy little pitches and precise contact.
+The key here is to concentrate.
+I’m happy to report I got lost in the drill, going into a flow state and enjoying the mental exercise of being dialed in and giving it my full-on energy.
+My feel for the short game is solid, but there are always new things to learn.
+For me, the takeaway here was to make it a V-shaped swing path — rather than sweeping it, it’s ideal to be making crispy little pitches and precise contact.

 Stop 3 was my favorite part of the day.
 The PreShot Routine.

 Mitch, our instructor, gave us an anecdote about Jason Day… it was about how he observed pros at the range on tour.
-The difference was that they take their time.
+The difference was that they took their time.
 They’re not machine-gun-firing ball after ball.
 They go through the shot routine.
-Jason Day even put the club back in the bag.
-He took his golf off and went through the whole thing each time.
+Jason Day put the club back in the bag and pulled it out for each shot.
+He even took his golf glove off and went through the whole thing each time.
 I tried it too.
-I hit maybe 25 shots in the 40 minutes or so.
+Why not give it a go?
+I hit maybe 25 shots in the 40-minute session.
 I put the club back in the bag and started it over each time.
-When the glove was latched up, I committed to zoning in.
+When the glove was velcroed and latched up, I committed to zoning in.
 I did my best to block out the noise and commentary of the other players around me.
-It was me walking toward my shot.
-Visualizing the flight and what I knew I could do.
-Take it right at the tall palm with the blue strap around the trunk.
+Focus.
+Focus.
+Focus is the key.
+Preparing for the moments that matter on the course.
+Walking toward my shot, quieting thoughts, visualizing the flight, and what I knew I could do.
+My aim: take it right at the tall palm with the blue strap around the trunk.
 Land it within about 5-10 yards of that tree.
 Visualize and believe.
+Swing and execute.
+Feel fucking happy.

 Check grip.
 Check clubface.
 Check tension.
 Check aim.
 Position the ball with your feet and don’t think…. stay locked in.
 And go.
 Time after time.
 Find that place with a clear head.
 Find that transcendental spot to focus.
 Mustering whatever ability you have.
-Whether it’s dancing, being funny, or playing golf… the best moments are when you’re lost in the moment.
-Just do that one thing right here and right now.
+Whether it’s dancing, being funny, being with a friend, or playing golf… the best moments are when I’m lost in the moment.
+Just doing that one thing right here and right now.

 Now the other thing is… I need to get back out there and practice some more.